 For an easier way to show your ads across the Display Network, create responsive display ads.
 These ads are asset-based, and automatically adjust their size, appearance, and format to fit available ad spaces.
-With the assets you enter, including logos, headlines, images, and descriptions, Google automatically generates your ad as ad spaces become available, and uses the multiple assets you upload to optimize for the best performance.
+With the assets you enter, including logos, headlines, images, videos, and descriptions, Google automatically generates your ad as ad spaces become available, and uses the multiple assets you upload to optimize for the best performance.
 Responsive display ads can show as almost any size text, image, or native format.

 This article describes how to create your responsive display ad.
 For an overview, see about responsive display ads.